 Using the variation of the conventional deadlift

-- Place a barbell on the floor in front of you, bend your knees forward, lean forward and grasp the bar in a medium-wide grip, one hand in an over-hand grip the other in an under-hand grip
+- Place a barbell in front of you, bend your knees forward, lean forward, and grasp the bar in a medium-wide grip, one hand over-hand and the other under-hand.

-- Begin the lift by diving with the legs
+- Begin by diving with your legs to begin the lift.

-- Straighten up until you are standing upright
+- Straighten yourself out until you are completely upright.

-- To lower the weight, bend the knees, lean forward from the waist and lower the weight to the floor before beginning your next repetition.
+- Before starting your next repetition, bend your knees, lean forward from the waist, and lower the body mass to the floor.

 Although the deadlift will create back thickness that the squats won’t be able to do.
 Squat is a great exercise to build lower body mass and strength.
 Squatting can create a stronger foundation which may allow the lifter to increase the deadlift max.

-There is no denying that for full body strength and muscle builder the deadlift reigns supreme.
-It is the only movement where you can lift the most amount of weight possible for both the upper and lower body balance.
-You will need to contract a large amount of muscles just to lift a bar off the floor which cannot be compared to any movement.
+The deadlift is undeniably the best full-body strength and muscle-building exercise.
+It is the only movement that allows you to lift the most weight while maintaining upper and lower body balance.
+To lift a bar off the floor, you must contract a large number of muscles, which cannot be compared to any other movement.